How do I get the insurance that comes with my ADA membership?

-No. Your coverage renews automatically each year through dental school or residency, whichever is later, as long as you remain an ASDA and ADA student member.
+No. Your coverage renews automatically each year through dental school or residency, whichever is later, as long as you remain an ADA student member.

 What’s the hurry?
 Why should I enroll now?

 Although students are generally healthy, your health status could change anytime and jeopardize your future insurability.
-Whenever you have the chance to get insurance without a medical exam, it’s wise to take advantage of the opportunity as early as possible.
+Whenever you have the chance to get insurance without providing proof of good health, it’s wise to take advantage of the opportunity as early as possible.

 Now is also the time you are preparing for your future life as a dentist, and getting personal insurance is one more thing you can do during dental school.
 Qualifying for a practice loan and/or covering your debt is easier once you have insurance in place.